Storyist calls itself a “full-featured word processor” app but when you take a closer look, it seems to serve mostly screenwriters and novelists.

-It’s a dedicated app for Apple that works only on Mac computers, iPhone, and iPads.
+It’s a dedicated app for Apple that works only on Mac computers, iPhones, and iPads.

 It’s quite upfront about its features and equipped with almost all the aspects to become a complete screenwriting software, but does it cater to the need of general writers?